Delta Rae

 Delta Rae (/reɪ/ RAY) is an American folk rock band formed in Durham, North Carolina.
-The band consists of three siblings Ian Hölljes (vocals and guitar), Eric Hölljes (vocals, guitar, piano and keys) and Brittany Hölljes (vocals), as well as Elizabeth Hopkins (vocals), Mike McKee (percussion) and Grant Emerson (bass guitar).
-The band feels that they do not fit into a single musical genre, but have described their sound as "gospel-tinged country-rock, sensual blue-eyed soul and harmony-laden Americana.”
+The band consists of siblings Ian Hölljes (vocals and guitar), Eric Hölljes (vocals, guitar, piano and keys) and Brittany Hölljes (vocals), as well as Elizabeth Hopkins (vocals), Mike McKee (percussion) and Grant Emerson (bass guitar).
+The band feels that they do not fit into a single musical genre, but have described their sound as "gospel-tinged country-rock, sensual blue-eyed soul and harmony-laden Americana."

 History

 Hölljes siblings

 Three of the members of Delta Rae are siblings and members of the Hölljes family.
 They grew up in the San Francisco Bay Area where their parents instilled in them a love of music, reading, and education.

-Ian and Eric Hölljes began writing music together when they were just 12 and 10-years-old, respectively.
+Ian and Eric Hölljes began writing music together when they were 12 and 10 years old, respectively.
 The two of them write most of the songs for Delta Rae's music today.

 The siblings grew up hearing stories of folklore, mythology, and mysticism from their mother, a Montessori school teacher.
 She would read Greek mythology to them and often make up melodies and music to accompany the stories.
-In fact, the band's name hails from a fictional story the Hölljes' mother wrote about a Southern girl named Delta Rae who summons the Greek gods to earth.
+The band's name hails from a fictional story the Hölljes' mother wrote about a Southern girl named Delta Rae who summons the Greek gods to earth.
 Their mother is currently writing a book about this southern heroine.

-The three Hölljes siblings joined a teen a cappella group as middle schoolers in San Rafael, California called 'Til Dawn where they learned both how to write musical arrangements and how to sing as a group.
+The three Hölljes siblings joined a teen a cappella group as middle schoolers in San Rafael, California, called 'Til Dawn where they learned both how to write musical arrangements and how to sing as a group.
 In this a cappella group, they also met and became friends with their future Delta Rae bandmate, Elizabeth Hopkins.

 Band formation

 The band debuted at Duke University in October 2009.
 Ian graduated from Duke in 2007; Eric graduated from Duke in 2009.
-After Brittany graduated early from University of California, Berkeley, also in 2009, and Liz had graduated from Fordham University, the band members all moved into a big house in the woods in Durham, North Carolina and officially became a band in September 2009.
+After Brittany graduated early from the University of California, Berkeley, also in 2009, and Liz had graduated from Fordham University, the band members all moved into a big house in the woods in Durham, North Carolina, and officially became a band in September 2009.

-In 2010, the band added Mike McKee, who graduated from Campbell University, and Grant Emerson, who graduated from University of North Carolina Wilmington.
+In 2010, the band added Mike McKee, who graduated from Campbell University, and Grant Emerson, who graduated from the University of North Carolina Wilmington.
 The 6-person formation is still in place today.